Everything You Ever Wanted to Know About Therapy

 Is therapy just for people with serious problems?

-No. This belief creates a certain stigma around seeking support and can get in the way of people accessing therapy to simply make their lives better.
-Although being stuck or in distress are good reasons to seek therapy, therapy can be very useful for other reasons including:
+No. This belief creates a certain stigma around seeking support and can get in the way of people accessing therapy.
+Feeling stuck or distressed are good reasons to seek therapy, therapy can also be very useful for other reasons including:

 * Gaining new insight into specific problems